This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Key fact

-The world-wide vaccination campaign has led to a 99% reduction in polio cases since 1988.1
+The world-wide vaccination campaign has led to an over 99% reduction in polio cases since 1988.1

 • How do you get polio?

-The polio virus lives in the intestine and spreads from person to person through coming into contact with the faeces of someone who has the infection.1 Eating food or drinking water contaminated by the faeces of someone who has polio can also transmit the disease.3
+The polio virus lives in the intestine and spreads from person to person through coming into contact with the faeces of someone who has the infection.1 Eating food or drinking water contaminated by the faeces of someone who has polio can also transmit the disease.
+Although less common, it can also spread through coughs or sneezes.3

 • Which countries are affected by polio?